Everything You Need to Know About Day 16 of the World Cup

 Sampaoli's squad has too much talent to continue producing the kind of disjointed displays common during their Group D campaign.
 Getting the ball to Messi as often as possible against France can ease tension and build confidence within this struggling group.

 Like Messi, Godin is his nation's talisman because he leads by example.
-The 32-year-old is an uncompromising centre-back who inspires through crunching tackles, decisively winning headers and giving his all.
+The 32-year-old is an uncompromising centre-back who inspires team-mates through crunching tackles, decisively winning headers and giving his all.

-Having faced Ronaldo many times in La Liga's Madrid derby, Atletico Madrid ace Godin will need all his savvy and experience to keep Portugal's chief source of goals frustrated.
-If Ronaldo is left exasperated, a Uruguay squad overlooked by many will move on.
+Having faced Ronaldo many times in La Liga's Madrid derby, the Atletico Madrid ace will need all his savvy and experience to keep Portugal's chief source of goals frustrated.
+If Ronaldo is left exasperated, a Uruguay squad many are overlooking will move on.